 Students working in the laboratory gain many advantages, including collaboration in a work environment, continued involvement with research, the positive influence of role models and mentors, and, more often than not, an opportunity to publish.
 (Publishing is required for all graduate students.)
 The ACIL welcomes small and large business cooperative ventures in intelligent computing.

-Computer Vision and Biomedical Imaging Laboratory
+Computer Vision and Machine Learning Laboratory

 The mission of the CReWMaN Lab is to conduct innovative research in networking (core, wireless, sensors), mobile and pervasive computing, distributed and grid computing, privacy and security, biological networks, and social networks.
 This is accomplished by creating a stimulating learning environment through teaching, research, mentoring and service excellence, with focus on teaching cutting-edge courses and establish multi-disciplinary collaborations.